Wormgit/LabelaHerdinMinutes/README.md

 ## Usage
 To replicate the results obtained in our paper, please download the Cows2021 dataset at: [download](https://data.bris.ac.uk/data/dataset/4vnrca7qw1642qlwxjadp87h7).
 Replace the path of the dataset in config.py with your own path.

+### Model Re-training
 To train the model, use python `train.py -h` to get help with setting command line arguments.
-Examples of runing the code are in run.txt (fully supervised mode or metric learning mode).
+Examples of runing the code with fully supervised mode or metric learning mode are in run.txt.

+### Test
 To test a trained model, use python `test.py -h`.
-Examples of runing the code are in run.txt.
+Examples of runing the code with fully supervised mode or metric learning mode are in run.txt.

 ## Citation